 Mangrove Park in Can Gio – 2 hours each way

 Nature and outdoor enthusiasts can settle in for a relaxing walk through the Can Gio Mangrove UNESCO Biosphere Reserve.
 Just a two-hour drive (50kms) from your busy Saigon adventure, you can escape to the vibrant sights and sounds of this nature-rich reserve.
-You’ll get a chance to see Macaws and various other birdlife, monkeys, fish and maybe some crocodiles.
+You’ll get a chance to see macaws and various other birdlife, monkeys, fish and maybe some crocodiles.

-With such a great park so close to Saigon, you’d think it would be crawling with tourists.
+With such a great park that’s so close to Saigon, you’d think it would be crawling with tourists.
 When Link & Jon from Tigit went, it was empty, and you probably won’t see that many people either.
 The drive-out should be a relaxing one, with few people on the roads.

 How to get to Mangrove Park